-On this page, I answer some of the questions that I get a lot.
+On this page, I answer some of the questions that I got a lot, both on the trail and from friends at home.
 It's not comprehensive, so leave a comment at the bottom of the page if you're curious about something I didn't address here.
 I'll answer your question on this page.

 How long is the trail?

 It's not an exact measurement, but most estimates have it around 2180 miles.
 It starts at Springer Mountain, Georgia and ends on Mount Katahdin, Maine.

 I started on June 13th 2013, which gave me plenty of time after my friend's wedding in early June.

 Which direction are you going to hike?

 Departing as late as I was, I had almost no choice but to walk south from Maine.
 If I were to start walking north, I would be facing a deadline of October 15th (or earlier), when access to Katahdin closes for the winter.
 Most people walk northbound, finishing on Katahdin.
 I'm wasn't a bad thing though, because I was able to get the most rugged part of the trail out of the way in the beginning, and I was walking towards my home in South Carolina.

 How long did this take you?

 116 days.
 June 13 to October 6th.
 Let it be known that I would have made the cutoff for Katahdin if I had hiked northbound!

 How did you carry all that food?